sujato/drafts/ms-notes-all/README.md

     2. Cross references
     3. Beginning Notes
     4. Ending notes.
-3. The text as found in the MS edition, together with an * indicating the exact position of the note.
+3. The text as found in the MS edition, together with an ⁕ indicating the exact position of the note.
+(Currently changed from `*` so as to avoid confusing markdown.)
 4. The note content.